-Where there is serious and/or ongoing non-compliance with the National Quality Framework the Department may take compliance action against the approved provider and/or the family day care educator.
-There are a range of actions available to the Department to enable appropriate and proportionate responses to non-compliance in relation to family day care.
+Where there is serious and/or ongoing non-compliance with the National Quality Framework the Department may take compliance action against the approved provider and/or the family daycare educator.
+There is a range of actions available to the Department to enable appropriate and proportionate responses to non-compliance about family daycare.

 A compliance direction is a written enforcement notice that directs an approved provider to take certain steps to comply with a provision of the National Regulations, within a specified timeframe.

 A compliance notice is a direction from the Department to the approved provider to take certain steps within a specified period to comply with the provision contained in the National Law and National Regulations.
 It is an offence under the National Law to fail to comply with a compliance notice.

 The Department may issue a prohibition notice to a person if it considers that there may be an unacceptable risk of harm to a child if the person was allowed to provide education and care to a child.

 The Department may issue a notice directing an approved provider to suspend education and care provided by a family daycare educator, if the Department is satisfied that because of the conduct of, or the inadequacy of the service provided by, a family daycare educator that:

 - the approved provider or nominated supervisor is not compliant with the National Law or National Regulations